 99. Management of arterial drains

-(1) The Commission has responsibility for the over-all administration of the system of arterial drainage and of arterial drainage works comprised within the Scheme, notwithstanding that the control, management and care of any particular arterial drain or any portion thereof, or responsibility for particular works may for the time being be vested in some other person or body.
+(1) The Minister has responsibility for the over-all administration of the system of arterial drainage and of arterial drainage works comprised within the Scheme, notwithstanding that the control, management and care of any particular arterial drain or any portion thereof, or responsibility for particular works may for the time being be vested in some other person or body.

 (2) A main drain may be, or comprise a portion of, an arterial drain.

-(3) This Act does not vest in the Commission the control, management or care of an arterial drain or proposed arterial drain.
+(3) This Act does not vest in the Minister the control, management or care of an arterial drain or proposed arterial drain.

-(4) The Commission shall —
+(4) The Minister shall —

 (a) determine what drains shall be designated arterial drains, and what proposed drains should be designated as arterial drains, and assign names to them respectively;